kizniche/Mycodo/docs/Functions.md

 `output_on_seconds = control.output_sec_currently_on("1b6ada50-1e69-403a-9fa6-ec748b16dc23")`

-Since the Python code contained in the Conditional Statement must be formatted properly, it's best to familiarize yourself with the [basics of Python](https://realpython.com/python-conditional-statements/).
+Since the Python code must be formatted properly, it's best to familiarize yourself with the [basics of Python](https://realpython.com/python-conditional-statements/).

 !!! note
-    There are two different IDs in use here, one set of IDs are found under the `Conditions` section of the Conditional Controller, and one set of IDs are found under the `Actions` section of the Conditional Controller.
-Read all of this section, including the examples, below, to fully understand how to properly set up a Conditional Controller.
+    There are two different IDs in use here, one set of IDs are found under the `Conditions` section of the Conditional Function, and one set of IDs are found under the `Actions` section of the Conditional Function.
+Read all of this section, including the examples, below, to fully understand how to properly set up a Conditional Function.

 !!! info
     If a measurement hasn't been acquired within the set `Max Age`, "None" will be returned when self.condition("{ID}") is called in the code.
 It is very important that you account for this.
 All examples below incorporate a test for the measurement being None, and this should not be removed.
 If an error occurs (such as if the statement resolves to comparing None to a numerical value, such as "if None < 23"), then the code will stop there and an error will be logged in the daemon log.
 Accounting for None is useful for determining if an Input is no longer acquiring measurements (e.g. dead sensor, malfunction, etc.).